 PTO vs vacation: what is the difference?

-Last updated on: December 23, 2021
+Last updated on: July 14, 2022

-Are you ready for a vacation?
-Just imagine: beach, sand, palm trees, your favorite cocktail in one hand and ice cream in the other.
+Just imagine — beach, sand, palm trees, your favorite cocktail in one hand and ice cream in the other.
 The sun is shining, you’re feeling a summer breeze on your face, and you’re perfectly relaxed.

-But before you clock off work and head to your well-deserved break, you need to request vacation days.
-Or is that a PTO request?
-Is there a difference?
+But, before you clock off from work and head to your well-deserved break, you need to request vacation days.

 What is PTO?

-PTO is an abbreviation for paid time off; it’s an employee leave policy that refers to the time you take off work with no loss of pay.
+PTO is an abbreviation for paid time off — it’s an employee leave policy that refers to the time you take off from work with no loss of pay.

 There are different PTO policies:

-- Accrued days: A number of days off an employee is allowed to take is directly proportional to the number of days the employee has worked.
+- Accrued days: The number of days off an employee is allowed to take is directly proportional to the number of days the employee has worked.
 It’s up to the company how many days off they get to accumulate each week or month.

 - Unlimited PTO: Employees can take time off whenever they need it, as long as it doesn’t interfere with their work.
 There’s no maximum number of days they can take.
 Unlimited PTO is a relatively new concept and very few companies have this policy.